breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 #### What's This?

 I studied English as an undergraduate, but since then I've taken an untraditional path into software engineering.
 Years later, I'm working as an Engineering Manager at Yelp.
-As you'd imagine, the journey between those two periods of my life was intense.

 Over the years, I've gotten everything from curiosity to outright scorn when people learn my background.
 I'm writing for the curious, to share how I changed from one career to a very different one.

 I'm also writing for those who might be considering a similar jump.
-Hopefully my story can give some insight into the road ahead.
+Hopefully my story can give shed some light on the road ahead.

 To be clear, _many_ software engineers have untraditional backgrounds.
 I'm not claiming to be unique in that respect.
-But hopefully someone out in the aether finds this post helpful.
-Or at least entertaining.
+But I hope someone finds this post useful, or at least entertaining.

 #### English Major